 characters, they appear not only in the televised Whoniverse

 , but also in the Doctor Who Expanded Universe

 branches.
 For their ongoing character tropes in Big Finish Doctor Who

-(in which the original actors continue to play them), as well as for assorted other audio companions including those who travelled with the Eighth Doctor, see here
+(in which the original actors continue to play them), as well as for assorted other Big Finish audio companions, see here

 open/close all folders

 Susan Foreman (First Doctor)

 Played by: Carole Ann Ford (1963-64, 1983, 1993)

 The Doctor's granddaughter.
 When the series began, she attended Coal Hill School in London as a student for a few months in 1963, posing as a human with a fake human name.
 She's Constantly Curious